Appboy/appboy-android-sdk/.github/ISSUE_TEMPLATE.md

 ## What did you do?

 <!--
-Please replace this with how you've integrated and customized the Appboy SDK.
+Please replace this with how you've integrated and customized the Braze SDK.
-Example: Integrated Appboy with the lifecycle listener and used automatic GCM push registration.
+Example: Integrated Braze with the lifecycle listener and used automatic GCM push registration.
 -->

 ## What did you expect to happen?

 <!--
 Please replace this with the expected behavior.
-Example: The Appboy SDK is integrated properly and creating sessions.
+Example: The Braze SDK is integrated properly and creating sessions.
 -->

 ## What happened instead?

 <!--
 Please replace this with the actual behavior.
-Example: The Appboy SDK doesn't create any sessions for the test user.
+Example: The Braze SDK doesn't create any sessions for the test user.
 -->

 ## Steps to reproduce